June 01, 2025

 Brake Failure and Stopping Distance

 Brakes wear out faster under significant weight.
-An overloaded truck crash can happen when the brakes fail completely or can’t stop the truck in time.
-Brake failure from excess weight often leads to rear-end collisions.
+An overloaded truck crash can happen when the brakes fail completely or can’t stop in time.
+Brake failure from excess weight often leads to rear-end collisions, highlighting how truck weight limits and accident liability are closely connected.

 Rollover Accidents and Jackknifing

 Improperly loaded excess cargo can shift during transit, affecting a truck’s balance.
-That leads to a truck rollover due to excess weight, especially on curves or during sudden stops.
+The excess weight can lead to a truck rollover, especially on curves or during sudden stops.
 Jackknifing, when the trailer swings out of control, is also common.

 Road Damage and Secondary Accidents